DandySabrrish1999/Devops_cicd_proj/Proj_documentation/D6_Ansible_Installation.md

 1. After updating the system and installing ansible

-2. in the same  ansible system go to opt directory
+2. In the same  ansible system go to /opt directory
 ```
 cd opt
 vi hosts //to create hosts file